-- Monitors IP address and Ethernet address Usage - Launched 2003 - v1.33 released June 2015 - Some popular uses of Netdisco: - Locate a machine on the network by MAC or IP and show the switch port it lives at. - Turn Off a switch port while leaving an audit trail.
+- Launched 2003 - v1.33 released June 2015 - Some popular uses of Netdisco: - Locate a machine on the network by MAC or IP and show the switch port it lives at. - Turn Off a switch port while leaving an audit trail.
 Admins log why a port was shut down. - Inventory your network hardware by model, vendor, switchcard, firmware and operating system. - Report IP address & switch port usage: historical & current. - Pretty pictures of your network.